 What should I wear to a Myofascial Release session?
 It is recommended for men to bring shorts and a t-shirt, and women to bring shorts and a sports bra/t-shirt to wear for the treatment session.
 This allows for an initial standing, postural assessment to determine the myofascial release treatment needed.

 How is Myofascial Release different than Massage Therapy?
 Myofascial Release is different from Massage Therapy in that it is performed on dry skin and no oils or lotions are used.
 The Myofascial Release therapist gently sinks both hands into fascial restrictions in the tissue with gentle, sustained pressure to facilitate release of the fascia.

 Are Myofascial Release sessions painful?
 No. Although some areas of fascial restriction may feel mildly uncomfortable, Myofascial Release is gentle and never forces, leads, or overstretches.
 Your therapist will establish open communication during your session.
 If you experience anything that feels too intense, then let your therapist know and modifications will be made immediately.

 Where has Smith trained in Myofascial Release?
-Smith has completed over 380 hours of training in Myofascial Release I X 2, Myofascial Release II X 2, Myofascial Unwinding X 2, Advanced Myofascial Unwinding X 2, Fascial-Pelvis X 2, Cervical-Thoracic, Fascial Cranium, Pediatric Myofascial Release, Myofascial Mobilization X 2, Myofascial Rebounding X 2, Myofascial Healing Seminar, and the Therapy for the Therapist program and Skill Enhancement Seminar X 2 at the Eastern Myofascial Release Treatment Center in Malvern, PA.
+Smith has completed over 422 hours of training in Myofascial Release I X 2, Myofascial Release II X 2, Myofascial Release III, Myofascial Unwinding X 2, Advanced Myofascial Unwinding X 2, Fascial-Pelvis X 2, Cervical-Thoracic, Fascial Cranium x 2, Pediatric Myofascial Release, Myofascial Mobilization X 2, Myofascial Rebounding X 2, Women's Health Seminar, Myofascial Healing Seminar, Therapy for the Therapist program, Skill Enhancement Seminar X 2, and seminar assists.